 Eri Chichibu 秩父英里

-Since early childhood, Eri attended Yamaha music school where she learned to play the Electone and later received gold prize for composition/arranging at the national Electone Stage—consecutively from 2010 to 2014.
+Since her childhood, Eri attended Yamaha music school where she learned to play the Electone and later received gold prize for composition/arranging at the national Electone Stage—consecutively from 2010 to 2014.
 She received her bachelor’s degree in Education, Clinical Psychology (Family Therapy, Brief Therapy) from Tohoku University in 2015.
 In the same year, she received the Berklee Award, a full-tuition scholarship for Berklee’s Five-Week Summer Performance Program awarded to selected participants of Hokkaido Groove Camp, led by Tiger Okoshi.
 After attending the program, she entered the college in September 2016.

 She has composed/arranged for student jazz bands, and has scored for short films.
 As a keyboardist and pianist, she has performed at various venues such as Massachusetts State House (Boston, MA), Army Navy Country Club (Arlington, VA), Stardust (Sendai, Japan), World War Reconstruction Hall (Sendai, Japan), and Sendai Denryoku Hall (Sendai, Japan).